monadius/vscode-hol-light/README.md

     Sends selected text to HOL Light.
 If no text is selected, then text at the cursor position separated by `;;` is sent to HOL Light and the cursor position is moved to the next statement.

+    A variation of this command is *HOL Light: Send Current Statement to REPL (no preprocessing)* (default shortcut `Ctrl + Alt + E`).
+This command sends the selected text to HOL Light without any preprocessing.
+It is useful when a server is used to execute statements and it is required to execute a module definition.

 1) **HOL Light: Send All Statements before the Cursor Position to REPL**

     Default shortcut: `Alt + A`